rusik69/artifactory-replication/README.md

 AWS_SECRET_ACCESS_KEY: aws secret access key for user with write access to s3 bucket

 AWS_REGION: aws region where bucket is located

+HELM_CDN_DOMAIN: domain name for cdn to use in helm charts